jam1garner/owo-colors/README.md

     * [x] Truecolor support (modern, 48-bit color)
 * [x] Styling (underline, strikethrough, etc)

 owo-colors is also more-or-less a drop-in replacement for [colored](https://crates.io/crates/colored), allowing colored to work in a no_std environment.
-No allocations, unsafe, or dependencies required because embedded systems deserve to be pretty too uwu.
+No allocations or dependencies required because embedded systems deserve to be pretty too uwu.

 To add to your Cargo.toml:
 ```toml